-If someone in a group commits academic misconduct, the entire group could be held responsible for it as well.
-It is important to clearly document who contributes what parts of the joint project and to know what group members are doing and how they are getting the material they provide.
-If you suspect that an Honor Code violation has occurred in a group project, please report all students in the group.
-This will ensure equal treatment for all involved.
+If one person in a group commits academic misconduct, the entire group can be questioned regarding their specific contributions.
+It is important to clearly document who contributes which parts of the joint project.
+If you suspect that an Honor Code violation has occurred in a group project, please submit the names of each student as well as supporting documentation.

 13. What can I do to promote academic integrity at the University of South Carolina?

 There are a number of things that you can do to promote academic integrity.

 - Be familiar with the University’s Honor Code.